 Tc-99 has a physical half-life of $2.13 \cdot 10^5$ years, and originates from the decay of 99Mo, which is formed either as a fission product from 235U or 239Pu or by neutron activation of 98Mo.
 The main source of 99Tc in Norwegian waters is liquid discharge from the reprocessing plant at Sellafield.
 In oxygenated seawater 99Tc is present as the highly soluble pertechnetate ion (TcO_4) .
-Due to its conservative behaviour in seawater, TcO_4 has the ability to be transported by ocean currents without being significantly affected by sedimentation processes.
+Due to its conservative behaviour in seawater, TcO_4^- has the ability to be transported by ocean currents without being significantly affected by sedimentation processes.
 From the Irish Sea, 99Tc is transported by ocean currents to the North Sea and via the Norwegian Coastal Current up to the Barents Sea.
 The transit time (the time between a specific discharge and the maximum activity concentration from that discharge reaching the sampling location) for 99Tc to reach this area (Hillesøy) from the Irish Sea has been estimated to 3-4 years (Brown et al., 2002; Dahlgaard, 1995).

-During 2006, seawater samples were collected in the Norwegian Sea, the Barents Sea and along the coast and analysed for 99 Tc.
+During 2007, seawater samples were collected in the North Sea, the Skagerrak and the Barents Sea and analysed for 99Tc.
 The results are presented in Figure 4.1.
-In the Norwegian Sea the activity concentration of 99 Tc ranged from < 0.04 to 0.8 Bq m-3.
-The activity concentration of 99 Tc in the Skagerrak ranged from 0.45 to 0.76 Bq m-3.
-Highest activity concentration was observed in samples colleted in the Norwegian coastal current.
+In the North Sea and the Skagerrak the activity concentration of 99Tc ranged from 0.17 to 1.5 Bq m-3.
+The activity concentration of 99Tc in the Skagerrak ranged from 0.45 to 0.58 Bq m-3.
+Highest activity concentration was observed in samples collected off the Scottish coast.

 Figure 4.1.
-Activity concentration $(Bq m^{-3})$ of 99Tc in seawater samples collected in the Norwegian Sea and along the coast in 2006.
+Activity concentration (Bq m^{-3}) of 99Tc in seawater samples collected in the North Sea, the Skagerrak and the Barents Sea in 2007.

-The activity concentrations found in the Norwegian Sea and the Skagerrak are generally lower than those observed in 2003 (NRPA, 2005).
+The activity concentrations found in the North Sea and the Skagerrak are generally lower than those observed in 2003 (NRPA, 2005).
+The reason for this is the reduced discharge of 99Tc from Sellafield.
 Monthly samples have also been collected at Hillesøy (Fig. 4.2).
-Average activity concentration in seawater at Hillesøy in 2006 was 0.61 ± 0.10 Bq m-3, which is slightly lower than reported in 2005.
+Average activity concentration in seawater at Hillesøy in 2007 was 0.5 ± 0.1 Bq m-3, which is slightly lower than reported in 2006.